-Replacing your worn out or old furnace with a new and more efficient one can help save a lot in utility bills.
-Other than money, however, the current heating solutions have little to no emissions and make rooms comfier by providing heat in a more consistent manner compared to the older iterations.
+Replacing your worn-out or old furnace with a new and more efficient one can help save a lot in utility bills.
+Other than money, however, the current heating solutions have little to no emissions and make rooms comfier by providing heat more consistently than the older iterations.

 Your potential new furnace’s specs should match your requirements.
 If you have a moderately big house and get a small unit, your house will be nowhere near comfortable during the cold season.
 To avoid this issue, most furnaces tend to be bigger than necessary.
 This, of course, will cost you more, making the initial price a potential drawback.